-Share-based payments are included in research and development and general and administrative rather than being presented separately in the statements of comprehensive loss (income).
+Share-based payments are included in research and development and general and administrative rather than being presented separately in the statements of comprehensive income.

-During the three and six months ended October 31, 2020, we recognized share-based payments of \$1.6 million and \$5.4 million, respectively (2019 - \$0.8 million and \$1.6 million, respectively).
-The increase in the current year reflects the inclusion of expense related to a current year grant of restricted stock units, corresponding to significant accrual reversals in lieu of cash compensation.
+During the eight months ended December 31, 2020, we recognized share-based payments of \$5.1 million (year ended April 30, 2020 - \$5.1 million).
 The expense recognized in a given period reflects the fair value of past and newly-granted stock options outstanding during the period, and is impacted by factors such as vesting and fluctuations in share price.
 Share-based payments are a non-cash expense which does not impact operating cash flows.

-During the six months ended October 31, 2020, we granted 775,000 stock options with a weighted-average exercise price of CAD\$0.78 and a weighted-average fair value of \$0.21 per option (2019 - no stock options were granted), and we granted 6,672,207 restricted stock units (2019 - 3,019,400).
+During the eight months ended December 31, 2020, we granted 775,000 stock options with a weighted-average exercise price of CAD\$0.78 and a weighted-average fair value of \$0.21 per option (year ended April 30, 2020 - 375,000 stock options were granted with a weighted-average exercise price of CAD\$1.32 and a weighted-average fair value of \$0.50 per option), and we granted 7,285,789 restricted stock units (year ended April 30, 2020 - 3,019,400).